segmentio/segment-docs/src/connections/destinations/catalog/sailthru/index.md

 - Use the [ecommerce v2](/docs/spec/ecommerce/v2/) events to track `Order Completed`, `Product Added`, and `Product Removed`.
   -  For `Product Added` and `Product Removed` events, whether there is an `email` or not, we need to make a request to grab the items in the user's cart.
 We rely on the `userId` value for this request.
 It is essential that you have a `userId` on these calls, otherwise they will not make it to Sailthru.
   - To trigger abandoned cart campaigns, you must pass in a `reminder_time` and `reminder_template` on the `Product Added`and `Product Removed` events.
-  - The template passed through as `reminder_template` must match the public name configured in Sailthru’s UI.
+  - The template passed through as `reminder_template` must match the public name configured in Sailthru's UI.
 - We recommend appending `traits.email` whenever possible in your `identify` calls.
 If you send an `identify` call without a `traits.email` and only a `userId`, the profile will be created in Sailthru but you would not be able to find that user via their **User Look Up** feature.

 - - -